shadow of camel in desert under blue sky

 Sahara Plus

-Trek with camels to visit historic ruins, a holy site and the towering dunes of Erg Zahar with this intermediate option, led by our experienced local guides.
-Spend three nights wild camping in the desert, returning by 4x4.
+Trek with camels to historic ruins and towering dunes with this intermediate private trek, led by experienced local guides.
+Three nights wild camping in the desert, returning by 4x4.
+Suitable for anyone with a reasonable level of fitness and a sense of adventure.

 Trek highlights